SouthFACT/landsatfact-sql/functions.md

 Back to [Table of contents](README.md)
 <br><br>
 ### function [get_customrequest_status_bynode](functions/get_customrequest_status_bynode.sql)
-Function to get the all status of a custom request for used to provide status to user in Drupal
+Function to get the all status's of a custom request for a node.
+This is used provide status to a user in Drupal
 ```sql
 CREATE OR REPLACE FUNCTION public.get_customrequest_status_bynode(cr_node_id varchar(25))
     RETURNS SETOF custom_requests_drupalstatus AS